muratk5n/thirdwave/en/README.md

 ---

-Hochul win is goof - strong supported of H2
+Hochul win is good - strong supported of H2

 ---